-We have audited the Deer Park Union Free School District's (the "District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the District's major federal program for the year ended June 30, 2021.
-The District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Deer Park Union Free School District's (the "District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the District's major federal programs for the year ended June 30, 2022.
+The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.